garretfick/garretfick.github.io/_posts/2013-01-01-how-to-static-cast-std-unique-ptr.md

 You can see the code in action on [ideone.com](http://ideone.com/waVNu).

-*Note* As JQ notes below, this code is not safe to temporarily cast the pointer.
+*Note* As noted in a prior comment section, this code is not safe to temporarily cast the pointer.